 Issues such as buildings and grounds, and essential services maintenance.

-You could be in breach of your duty of care obligations as well as the Occupational Health and Safety Act 2004 (VIC).
+You may be in breach of the Occupational Health and Safety Act 2004 (Vic).

 - Vic DET: Asbestos Management (includes links to Asbestos Management Plan and Hazardous Building Materials Procedure)